sl-sh-dev/sl-sh/doc/let.md

 key to default value used for any missing keys.
 It requires all keys to be included in the destructured map or to have a default.

+Note that destructures can be applied recursively and sequence destructure can contain map destructures and vice versa.

 ### Examples
 ```
 (def x '(1 2 3))